Applied Networking Research Prize

 ANRP Winners for 2024

-The following will receive the Applied Networking Research Prize during the IRTF Open Meeting at IETF-121 in Dublin in November 2024:
+The following will receive the Applied Networking Research Prize during the IRTF Open Meeting at IETF-121 in Dublin on Monday, November 4, 2024:

 Sawsan El-Zahr